Want to Be a Keynote Speaker? Here’s How Conferences Really Work

 Not necessarily.

-It all depends on the balance of value.
-But either way, stepping on stage in front of the right movers and shakers in your industry?
+Either way, stepping on stage in front of the right movers and shakers in your industry?
 It’s always going to be a huge opportunity.

 So, how do you navigate this as an aspiring keynote speaker?